How to Start an LLC in Oregon? (Step-by-Step Guide)

 • Roles and responsibilities of members

-• Distribution of profits and losses, contributions to capital by each member
+• Distribution of profits and losses and contributions to capital by each member

 • Rules for the LLC's dissolution in case a member leaves or dies.
 The agreement should also include entrance/exit provisions that deal with how members interact when added or removed from the business